LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

 Okey now we have our bogs dataset ready.
 The aim was to classify those bogs into small and big bogs based on **the average size of all bogs** in our study area.
 Thus, we need to calculate the average size of our bogs.

-Let's check the coordinate system.

-.. ipython:: python

-   # Check coordinate system information
-   data.crs

-Okey we can see that the units are in meters and we have a `projected coordinate system.  <http://spatialreference.org/ref/epsg/etrs89-etrs-laea/>`_

-Let's calculate first the are of our bogs.

-.. ipython:: python

-   # Calculate the area of bogs
-   bogs['area'] = bogs.area

-   # What do we have?
-   bogs['area'].head(2)

-Notice that the values are now in square meters.
+We remember also that the CRS was projected with units in metre, and the calculated values are therefore be in square meters.
 Let's change those into square kilometers so they are easier to read.
 Doing calculations in Pandas / Geopandas are easy to do:

 .. ipython:: python